skynettx/raptor/README.md

 input modes, set under the [Setup] section in the `SETUP.INI` file:
 `joy_ipt_MenuNew=0`
 `joy_ipt_MenuNew=1`
-System Midi support (Windows Multimedia, Linux ALSA and macOS CoreAudio) can be switched off or on in the [Setup] section in the `SETUP.INI` file:
+System Midi support (Windows Multimedia, Linux ALSA, macOS CoreAudio and macOS CoreMIDI) can be switched off or on in the [Setup] section in the `SETUP.INI` file:
 `sys_midi=0`
 `sys_midi=1`
+For Windows Multimedia under Windows, the MIDI device is set under the [Setup] section in `SETUP.INI` file:
+`winmm_mpu_device=0`
-For ALSA Midi support on Linux, install timidity and soundfont-fluid from the packagemanager of your distro.
-When timidity is running get the timidity client and port with `aplaymidi -l` and set it in the [Setup] section in the `SETUP.INI` file:
+Client and port for ALSA MIDI under Linux, is set under the [Setup] section in the SETUP.INI file:
 `alsa_output_client=128`
 `alsa_output_port=0`
+To use a software synthesizer with ALSA MIDI, install for example timidity and soundfont-fluid from the packagemanager of your distro.
+CoreAudio support on macOS with software synthesizer DLS synth can be switched off or on under the [Setup] section in the `SETUP.INI` file:
+`core_dls_synth=0`
+`core_dls_synth=1`
+If you want to use CoreMIDI under macOS, `core_dls_synth=0` must be switched off in the `SETUP.INI` file.
+You can set the CoreMIDI port in the [Setup] section in the `SETUP.INI` file as follows:
+`core_midi_port=0`
 To display the text mode ending screen after the game quits in fullscreen mode set under the [Video] section in the `SETUP.INI` file:
 `txt_fullscreen=0`
 `txt_fullscreen=1`